Building self-sufficiency through SELF’s PROGRAMS

 - Utility Assistance– (Home Energy Assistance Program & Summer Crisis Program) Need utility assistance?
 SELF provides winter and summer utility help for eligible families and also assists clients with signing up for various payment plans including PIPP Plus (Percentage of Income Payment Plan) to keep utility costs more manageable.

-A residential energy efficiency program that reduces energy use by reducing air infiltration and heat loss in homes, reducing utility bills for low-income homeowners and renters.
+- Weatherization - Want to reduce your utility bill?
+SELF offers a residential energy efficiency program that reduces energy use by reducing air infiltration and heat loss in homes, reducing utility bills for low-income homeowners and renters.

-Most other SELF Programs have an income eligibility threshhold of 125% of the FPL as well as other non-income based eligibility requirements.
-See the 2013 Federal Poverty Income Guidelines
+Who is eligible?
+SELF’s programs are offered to residents of Butler County, Ohio.
+Most SELF Programs have an income eligibility threshhold of 125% of the FPL as well as other non-income based eligibility requirements.
+Eligibility for HEAP utility assistance is 175% of the Federal Poverty Level (FPL); for PIPP (Percentage of Income Payment Plan) Plus it is 150% of the FPL.
+See the 2014 Federal Poverty Income Guidelines here.